made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 but who likes files?!
 And this nested_dir_in_host/key_file is really secure?
 The solution is using a Vault (never did it) or even better port your authentication out - and define roles and authorization outside.
 The process should be something like *I trust my immutable object* and I provide to him *temporary credentials* it can use to do things.
 This is to decouple your image (your vulnerable part) from your system (locked part).

 ### If it's not enough...
-Unfortunately, even by apply everything you haven't solved the intial problem: because in the end you cannot lock everything.
+Unfortunately, even by apply everything you haven't solved the initial problem: because in the end you cannot lock everything.
 The general guidance is to - first of all - avoid vulnerable software: in fact, if you have a bug in your application the only real solution is to replace the library because running old and known-vulnerable code will get you hacked.
 Then prefer minimal images (like alpine ones are often the most checked and not vulnerable, but of course it depends on the images you are using).
 And finally, since it's almost an impossible task keeping the images you build up-to-date with CVEs and actually is even harder to know what libraries are in use, you can leverage an image scanner that automatically scan images for known vulnerabilities.

 Thank you everybody for reading!